For most, the summer sun is a welcome break from our variable British weather but for mums-to-be, the heat wave brings certain risks and challenges.

 Keeping cool indoors can sometimes be harder than when you are out and about.

-Keep curtains or blinds drawn from sunrise to sunset, and make use of an oscillating fan to regulate the temperature throughout the house.
-Turning off any unnecessary electrical devices can also help.
+Keep curtains or blinds drawn from sunrise to sunset and make use of an oscillating fan to regulate the temperature throughout the house.
+Turning off any unnecessary electrical devices can also help as they can give off a lot of heat.

-There are several tactics you can use to lower your body temperature – a flannel on your forehead or a foot soak could make all the difference.
+There are several tactics you can use to lower your body temperature.
+A damp flannel on your forehead or a foot soak could make all the difference.

 Sleeping in summer

 The “Egyptian Method” involves dampening a sheet or towel in cool water and then using it as a blanket.
-You can also hang a damp towel by an open window to reduce the temperature of the room.
+If you are not a fan of having a soggy blanket or wet bed though you can opt for a damp shirt rather than a full sheet.

 Staying shaded outdoors